Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 Winner: self-inflating sleeping pad

 Using a self-inflating sleeping pad in a hammock is an absolute game-changer.
 You’ll have to wonder if you’ve ever had a more comfortable sleep outdoors after your first night using a sleeping pad and a hammock together.
 Generally, hammock setups are lighter and take up less space than a tent.
-Keeping that in mind, you’ll want a sleeping pad that will help you on your journey to a light pack.
+Remember, you’ll want a sleeping pad to help you journey to a light pack.
 A self-inflating sleeping pad is arguably the only option when hammock camping.

 Hammocking in the wild with sleeping pad